Register To Vote

 Am I already registered?

+You are already registered if you are listed on the annual canvass form sent to your property.
 It is not possible to check online whether or not you are already registered.

 Once you are registered, you will not need to re-register for each election/referendum.
 However, you may be removed if we receive information that you are no longer resident at your registered address.
 You can contact us by phone if you want to discuss any issues around your registration or you can view the current electoral register by appointment at our offices.
 Please note we will not discuss your registration with anyone else including family members.
 If you have made an application it may take several days for us to process especially at busy periods; there is no need to reapply.